-Learn the meaning of business communication with its different types such as verbal, written and electronic and of its importance and functions.
+Learn what is business communication definition, its verbal, written and electronic types as well as its importance and functions.

 Communication plays an important role in our lives.
 Society, technology and business are dependent upon effective communication.
 There will be misunderstandings, confusions and dissatisfaction without effective communication.
 Business communication is the key to maintain successful business relations.

 One must understand the different types of communication as well as the importance, and functions of basics business communication in order to operate a business appropriately.
 He should also understand its role in making a business a successful one.

 Business communication can be of three main types as mentioned below.

 Verbal: It is a way to communicate with an individual or a business via meetings, personal interviews, telephones and video conferencing.
 This requires the appropriate body language when speaking.

 Written: It can be done with the help of formal letters, business memos, posters or bulletin boards at the workplace.

 Electronic: It can be achieved with the help of technology like through text messages, online chats, company websites, social networking and email.